JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 A closer look at Orthodox mystical theology will help underline its dissimilarities with Western theology and what I believe is a corresponding theological _affinity_ with the spirit of _The Urantia Book_.

 _The Urantia Book_ frequently emphasizes that theology must be experientially based.
-It defines theology as “...the study of the actions and reactions of the human spirit...Theology is always the study of your religion; the study of another's religion is psychology.” ([UB 103:6.1](/en/The_Urantia_Book/103#p6_1))
+It defines theology as “...the study of the actions and reactions of the human spirit...Theology is always the study of your religion; the study of another's religion is psychology.” (<a id="a196_269"></a>[UB 103:6.1](/en/The_Urantia_Book/103#p6_1))

 > The Urantia Book _frequently emphasizes that theology must be experientially based.
 It defines theology as “...the study of the actions and reactions of the human spirit....Theology is always the study of your religion; the study of another's religion is psychology.”
 (UB 103:6.1)_